spacekaila/spacekaila.github.io/about.md

 * Interned with [ASRC Federal Space and Defense](https://www.asrcfederal.com/spaceanddefense), at [NASA Goddard Space Flight Center](https://www.nasa.gov/goddard/)
 * [Sigma Pi Sigma](https://www.sigmapisigma.org/) member
 * Attended the [Advancing Theoretical Astrophysics](https://collectiveastronomy.github.io/advancingtheoastro/) 2019 summer school
-* Currently earning my Master of Science in Astrophysics from the [Bonn-Cologne Graduate School for Physics and Astronomy](http://www.gradschool.physics.uni-bonn.de/) at the [Argelander Institute for Astronomy](https://astro.uni-bonn.de/en) at the [University of Bonn](uni-bonn.de) in Germany
+* Earned my Master of Science in Astrophysics from the [Bonn-Cologne Graduate School for Physics and Astronomy](http://www.gradschool.physics.uni-bonn.de/) at the [Argelander Institute for Astronomy](https://astro.uni-bonn.de/en) at the [University of Bonn](uni-bonn.de) in Germany in 2022, advised by Norbert Langer
+* Currently working on my PhD at the [Center for Computational Relativity and Gravitation at Rochester Institute of Technology](https://ccrg.rit.edu).